jhardin7612/machine_failure_prediction/README.md

 ## Hypothesis Testing

 After reviewing the graphs, I decided to head directly into my hypothesis testing.
-First I wanted to look to see if both

-Null Hypothesis:
+Null Hypothesis: VOC is not a significant feature for predicting failure

-Alternative:

-Results:

-Conclusion:
+Alternative: There is a significant difference in prediction when using VOC feature.

+**Results:** VOC has a p-value of 0.00 and a standard error of 0.092.
+According the summary results this is not only a significant feature it is the most significant.
+Three other features were also identified as significant.
+These four features will be used to build the prediction model.
 ![Logit Regression Results Summary Table](images/logit_regression_summary.png)

 ## Predicting Machine Failure
-For failure prediction, I used a simple logistic regression model.
+For failure prediction, I used a simple logistic regression model and standard scaler to fit and transform the data.
 The model was trained on 80% of the dataset.
-The model currently sits at a 90% accuracy rate.
-There is a screenshot of the model’s classification report to view the other metrics provided below.Down the line, I would like to gain access to a larger dataset to see if that would improve evaluation metrics.
+The model currently sits at a 91% accuracy rate.
+The model only takes in the four significant features identified from my hypothesis testing.
+The model performs 1% less when it tries to account for all 9 of the features.
+There is a screenshot of the model’s classification report to view the other metrics provided below.
+Down the line, I would like to gain access to a larger dataset to see if that would improve evaluation metrics.
 I would also like to compare other models to this one.

 ![Classification Report](images/classification_report.png)